MojoML/Deep-Learning-audio-recognition/README.md

 •You can use the provided MFCC features for the spoken utterances, or you can extract your own features from the wav files.

 •Use part of the provided training data as a validation set.
-Only submit to Codalab after validating your results on this your validation data.